lcsvcn/fleet-manager-admin-portal/README.md

 3. The Admin user email is test@gmail.com and user password is test.
 This user is hardcoded an unique, there is no other user that will allow login.

-### CORS Issues (Production)

-**Note:** The production version of this app may experience CORS (Cross-Origin Resource Sharing) issues, especially if the backend is hosted on a different domain.
-Ensure the backend server's CORS settings allow requests from your production domain.

 ## Configuration

 In the `/constants/index.js` file, configure the `baseUrl` for API requests.
 Ensure it matches the appropriate value for your Fleet Manager Backend API.